“I fell into a deep meditative trance and awoke with tears in my eyes. Thank-you so much. We have waited a long time, patiently, for your next work.”

 Katy Mantyk is a songbird from New Zealand, now nesting in the mountains of New York.
 Her sound is cinematic-folk-pop.

-Katy recently released 'Free As a Bird' and ‘Shooting Star’ following the success of her debut single ’Search No More’ which came out on May 13, 2020.
+Katy has just released a new single 'Michelangelo', on June 18, 2021, following recently released singles 'Free As a Bird' and ‘Shooting Star’ building on the success of her debut single ’Search No More’ which came out on May 13, 2020.
 Her debut EP "From Dust to Gold" is set to release in 2021.

 “I love the sound and style of artists like The Staves, First Aid Kit, Nick Drake, Penny & Sparrow, and The Civil Wars to name a few, but could never fail to mention classical composers like Bach and Mozart, artists like Maria Callas and Pavarotti, or the current artistic genius of Shen Yun’s orchestral music.”